New RFP Announcement: Housing Stability (ERAP) 2

 The links below allow applicants to download the necessary grant application documents for FY23 funding made available through federal, state and County funds.
 The largest source of funds is derived from the federal Community Development Block Grant (CDBG) program.
 The Department of Planning uses the CDBG guidelines to shape its applications and the use of grant funds.
 Additional funding comes from the federal Emergency Solutions Grant, the State of Maryland and County General Funds.

 The County encourages applications from both new organizations and those who have previously received grant funds.
-Please pass this information on to any organizations serving County citizens who may be interested in eviction prevention grant funding for FY21.
+Please pass this information on to any organizations serving County citizens who may be interested in eviction prevention grant funding.

-The links below allow applicants to download the necessary grant application documents for FY21 Eviction Prevention funding made available through federal funds Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law March 27, 2020.
+The links below illustrate the necessary grant application documents for funding made available through the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law March 27, 2020.